Here are the most common questions that we receive. We hope you find this helpful! Other questions? Email us.

 DataKind is a global nonprofit that harnesses the power of data science and AI in the service of humanity.
 Named one of Fast Company's 2017 top 10 innovative nonprofits, DataKind engages pro bono data scientists and leading social change organizations on projects that address critical humanitarian problems and drive the conversation about how machine learning and AI can be applied to solve the world’s biggest challenges.
 Launched in 2012, DataKind is headquartered in New York City and has Chapters in Bengaluru, San Francisco, Singapore, the United Kingdom, and Washington DC.
 For more information on DataKind’s partners and programs, visit our blog.

 DataKind teams talented pro bono experts from academia and industry with visionary changemakers to collaboratively design innovative solutions to tough social challenges.
 We help social organizations apply their data to predictive analytics, machine learning algorithms, and AI needs in a way that both increases impact and is sensitive to the ethical considerations they have.

 Top data scientists, hailing from places like Netflix and MIT, have generously donated their time on over 250 DataKind projects, creating algorithms that have helped transport clean water more effectively, informed government policy that protects communities from corruption, and detected crop disease using satellite imagery.
 We’ve helped the World Bank estimate poverty from satellite imagery, teamed with the Grameen Foundation to improve their programs in Uganda, and joined the Red Cross in using fire data and open city data to understand where fires are most likely to occur.

 DataKind has helped to connect a global network of more than 20,000 volunteers in five chapter cities (Bengaluru, San Francisco, Singapore, United Kingdom, and Washington, DC) to deliver more than $25 million in pro bono data science services to social change organizations worldwide.

 We’d love to keep you updated on DataKind and all things data and AI for the greater good.
-Please complete the following questions, and you’ll be added to our mailing list.
+Please sign up for our newsletter at the bottom of this page or apply to volunteer.